 Are you adequately advertising your salon?
 Although being close to a supermarket can get you plenty of walk-in clients, it doesn’t follow that advertising on the back of grocery receipts will bring you business, according to several salon owners we spoke with.
 Caruso-Jollette says that idea was a total failure.
 “Salespeople called wanting us to try advertising on the grocery bills.
 Well, we did, and we got almost no response at all.”

 Dennison agrees: “We spent a lot of money to be on supermarket receipts, and we only got one client from it.
-Plus, the company who sells them was flaky.”
+Plus, the company that sold them was flaky.”